 How do you group Alexa devices for multi-room music?

 You can register two or more Alexa-enabled devices to one Amazon account.
 Once you do that, you must put them all on the same Wi-Fi network, and then you can get them set up for multi-room music using the Alexa app, which includes creating a group for them.

 When ready, update and open the Amazon Alexa app on your mobile device, and then follow these steps:

-- Once enabled, say: "Play [song or artist] on [Echo devices' group name]".
+- Once done, say: "Play [song or artist] on [Echo devices' group name]"